Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: With all due respect, I'm not sure the science really supports that.

-[The Ancient One creates a projection with a long ray that si
+[The Ancient One creates a projection with a long ray that sim